bsgip/cactus-deploy/k8s-cluster/README.md

 3. microk8s kubectl create namespace teststack-templates
 ```
 3. Create a privileged service account in the `test-orchestration` namespace.
 This account has permissions to create and destroy resources and is used by the harness-orchestrator/test-orchestration pods.
+   3.1 in the active-dploy folder =, go to the cluster setup to execute this script.
 ```
 microk8s kubectl apply -f test-orchestration-service-account.yaml -n test-orchestration
 ```